GustavoRSSilva/gustavorssilva.github.io/_posts/2018-01-21-react-rock-paper-scissors.markdown

 {% endhighlight %}

-As you can see the unit tests will follow the requirements and are going to make use that independent the solution you take, the requirements will be taken into consideration.
+As you can see the unit tests will follow the requirements and are going to be taken into consideration, independently the solution you take.

 <!-- Different solutions available -->